S4b1n3/Internship_LAAS/README.md

 # Internship_LAAS

-TODO : add compilation instructions (and pre-requirements) TDOD : add tclap source code here
-TODO : update the parameters part since we use tclap TODO : add parameter for architecture
-TODO: add an example of execution:  bin/bnn-main  --nb_examples 1 --seed 323  --index_model 1  1 1 1
-TODO : add parameter to indiquate if we want to check the solution

 bnn-main.cc : is the file that runs the cp model.

 cp_model.h : is the base class for all the models